DOWNLOADABLE COLOR POSTER

 know your local time relative to PST.
 Students in Hawaii and Alaska are advised to submit no later than January 30.
 Indeed, we urge every entrant to submit early so that our committee can advise if you encounter problems, we likely cannot help if you wait until the last day of the contest.

 ● Alternative Submission Request.
-You must have the contest chair's prior approval by January 15, 2017, to enter the competition by any other means than online submission as described above.
+Approval by the contest chair's prior approval by January 15, 2018, is required to enter the competition by any other means than online submission as described above.
 She will decide on a case-by-case basis whether to accept paper manuscripts.
 Unauthorized paper manuscripts or e-mailed manuscripts will not be accepted.
-If the chair approves an alternative submission, she will give you instructions on how to proceed.
+If the chair approves an alternative submission, she will provide you instructions on how to proceed.
 Send your name, address, telephone number and email address with your request to: Shirley Blackwell, CUP Chair, P.O.
-Box 1352, Los Lunas, NM 87031.If she allows a paper submission, it must reach her by noon, Tuesday January 31, 2017 (be advised: Los Lunas is rural and mail can be delayed).
+Box 1352, Los Lunas, NM 87031.If she allows a paper submission, it must reach her by noon, Tuesday January 31, 2018 (be advised: Los Lunas is rural and mail can be delayed).

 MANUSCRIPT GUIDELINES: Not following ALL guidelines disqualifies a submission.